shaik1002/biggitlabbomb/doc/administration/gitaly/configure_gitaly.md

 - The top level memory limit is capped at 60 GB.
 - Each of the 1000 cgroups in the repositories pool is capped at 20 GB.

-This configuration leads to oversubscription.
+This configuration leads to "oversubscription".
 Each cgroup in the pool has a much larger capacity than 1/1000th of the top-level memory limit.

 This strategy has two main benefits: